 9. Duxtop 9620LS LCD Portable Double Induction Cooktop 1800W – Best Double Portable

-Single induction stovetops are more popular among users because they take less space and they are easier to carry, but this doesn’t mean that the double induction stovetops lack in portability or lightweight.
+Single induction stovetops are more popular among users because they take less space and they are easier to carry, but this doesn’t mean that the double induction cooktops lack in portability or lightweight.

-This Duxtop 9620LS has a sleek attractive design that is too difficult to ignore no matter where you place it.
-It has 2 independent cooking zones and touch screen control panels that are easy to see even from a distance.
-The angled surface provides protection against the heat deriving from larger pans.
+This Duxtop 9620LS has a sleek design that looks attractive no matter where you place it.
+It features 2 independent cooking zones and touch screen control panels that are easy to see even from a distance.
+The angled surface provides adequate protection against large pans.